IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/04_Hover Interactions/05_HoverInteractions_Final_Value_Layer.md

 The following samples provide additional information related to this topic.

-- [Hover Interactions – Category Highlight Layer](HoverInteractions-Category-Highlight-Layer.html#example): This sample demonstrates the Category Highlight Layer that targets a category axis, or all category axes in the `igDataChart`™ control.
-The sample options pane allows you to edit the properties of the Category Highlight Layer, such as changing the color of the highlight, outline, thickness and more.

-- [Hover Interactions – Multiple Layers](%%SamplesUrl%%/data-chart/multiple-layers): This sample demonstrates how multiple layers interact within the `igDataChart` control.
-This sample displays the Item Tooltip Layer, the Crosshair layer and the Category Highlight Layer.
+- [Hover Interactions – Multiple Layers](%%SamplesUrl%%/data-chart/final-value-layer): This sample demonstrates using the Final Value annotation layer in the `igDataChart`.